JohnTheTripper/moviegoer-prototype/movies_cited.md

 - *What Still Remains*.
 Directed by Josh Mendoza, Strike the Sun Entertainment, 2018.
 - *Yesterday*.
 Directed by Danny Boyle, Perfect World Pictures, 2019.

-Some of the above movies were also used for other *Moviegoer* modules.
-The below movies were not used for shot modeling, but were used in other modules.

 ## Movies Used for Scene Clustering, Dialogue Attribution, Vision Features, etc.
+The below movies were not used for shot modeling, but were elsewhere
 - *Rides Start at 10:00*.
 Directed by Tim Lee, not distributed, 2017.
 - *Teen Spirit*.
 Directed by Max Minghella, Mister Smith Entertainment, 2018.